Sherlouk/monzo-vapor/README.md

 Most of the functionality within Monzo is bound to a particular account, obtaining accounts for a user is easy!

 ```swift
 let accounts = try user.accounts()
 ```

+> Using undocumented functionality you can also retrieve current accounts, see the [undocumented section](https://github.com/Sherlouk/monzo-vapor#undocumented)

 ### Fetch Balance